 The single-unit franchise operations have found success for many local businesses.
 Businesses that want to grow, but do not want to directly operate and manage multiple locations, can start expanding using single-unit franchise arrangements.

 Area Development Agreement

 Having an area development franchise agreement means that the franchisee, generally called a developer, is allowed to develop a specified number of franchise units in a certain geographical area, often with the exclusive right to develop franchises in that area.
 That means that no other franchisee for that company would be allowed to develop a franchise in the specified area as long as the contract is valid, although there are often exceptions to this rule.
 The advantage for the developer to partake in this agreement is that they will be the only one to develop a franchise in a certain area during the time needed to open each of the franchise units, making that franchise more attractive to potential customers.

 Another benefit for a developer to take part in a development agreement is that the more franchises they own, the more likely they are to get customers, which in turn means more profit.
 Another advantage is if the developer needs to buy supplies or equipment for their stores, and they are able to purchase in greater quantities and potentially at a discounted rate, meaning they are more likely to save on costs.
 However, a challenge associated with a development agreement could be whether the franchisee has the capacity to manage multiple locations efficiently.

 Master Franchise Agreement

 Don't wait!
-If you need help with your franchise agreements, contact a franchise lawyer from our Texas franchise law firm at 833-799-0495.
+If you need help with the franchise agreement of your business, contact a franchise lawyer from our Texas franchise law firm at via online form or call (833) 799-0495.